drigovz/visualstudio-docs.pt-br/docs/extensibility/persisting-the-property-of-a-project-item.md

     }
     ```

-## <a name="to-persist-the-selected-project-item-property-given-the-project-hierarchy"></a>Para persistir a propriedade do item do projeto selecionado, dada a hierarquia do projeto
+## <a name="to-persist-the-selected-project-item-property-given-the-project-hierarchy"></a>Para persistir a propriedade de item de projeto selecionada, dada a hierarquia do projeto

-1. Adicionar o seguinte código ao código dado no método no procedimento anterior:
+1. Adicione o código a seguir ao código fornecido no método no procedimento anterior:

     ```csharp
     IVsBuildPropertyStorage buildPropertyStorage =